larecipe/larecipe-docs/upgrade.md

 <a name="ui"></a>
 ## UI

-There are some new enhancements and fixes added to `v1.1`.
+There are some new enhancements and fixes added to `v1.2`.
 In order to apply them you can run:

+> {info} You might notice when run this command the `fonts` folder is added again to the `public/vendor/binarytorch/assets`, see [`#23`](https://github.com/saleem-hadad/larecipe/pull/23).
+Therefor, you can now delete the old `public/fonts` manually if you want.

 ```php
 php artisan vendor:publish --tag=larecipe_assets --force